HomeAsiaNorth Korea says South Korea should take steps to prevent violation of...

 -

-SEOUL, Feb 13 (Reuters) - North Korea's Kim Yo Jong said in a statement on Friday that South Korean authorities should take steps to prevent "reoccurrence of provocative sovereignty violation," state media KCNA reported, referring to a drone flown into its airspace recently.
+SEOUL, Feb 13 (Reuters) - The sister of North Korea's ruler said on Friday that South Korean authorities should take steps to prevent "reoccurrence of provocative sovereignty violation," state media KCNA reported, referring to a drone flown into its airspace recently.

-Kim, the powerful sister of North Korean leader Kim Jong Un, said she appreciates the South Korean Unification Minister Chung Dong-young's expression of his regret over the "drone intrusion" as "sensible behavior," KCNA reported.
+Kim Yo Jong, the powerful sister of North Korean leader Kim Jong Un, said in a statement she appreciates the South Korean Unification Minister Chung Dong-young's expression of his regret over the "drone intrusion" as "sensible behavior," KCNA reported.

 Chung earlier this week in his speech at a local cathedral expressed "deep regret" over a drone sent by a South Korean civilian, according to Yonhap News Agency.